-- Contact this office immediately at (727) 446-6747 if you experience pain, uncontrollable bleeding, or any other unusual situation.
-If the office is closed, you may call Dr. Beata A. Carlson at home at (727) 461-6979.
-He is very available to speak to you, he will return your call.
-If you feel it is an emergency and you can’t get in touch with him, go to the emergency room.
-If the bleeding does not stop after several hours, moisten an ordinary teabag, such as Lipton, and place on the site.
+- Contact the office immediately at 727-888-6929 if you experience pain, uncontrollable bleeding, or any other unusual situation.
+Dr. Beata A. Carlson and her associates are available to speak to you, they will return your call if you are unable to get through.
+If you feel it is an emergency and you can’t get in touch with them, go to the emergency room.
+If the bleeding does not stop after several hours, moisten an ordinary tea bag, such as Lipton, and place on the site.
 The tannic acid in the teabag stops bleeding in most cases.

 - Schedule an appointment 5 to 7 days from now to have the stitches removed.
 You can also return your Anodyne at that time if you rented one.